Albert Horne: Career

-Horne has been chorus master and conductor at the Hessisches Staatstheater Wiesbaden since the start of the 2014/15 season, where he is responsible for the preparation of the opera chorus, and also conducted productions of Bernstein's Candide, Puccini's Madama Butterfly and La Bohème, as well as Mussorgsky's Boris Godunov.
+Horne was chorus master and conductor at the Hessisches Staatstheater Wiesbaden from 2014/15 to 2024/25, where he was responsible for the preparation of the opera chorus, and also conducted productions of Bernstein's Candide, Puccini's Madama Butterfly and La Bohème, as well as Mussorgsky's Boris Godunov.
 In 2017, he conducted and also prepared the chorus for Britten's Peter Grimes, staged by Philipp M. Krenn.
 He also conducted the World Premiere of Søren Nils Eichberg's new opera, Schönerland, the Wiesbaden premiere of Tim Plegge's ballet Liliom with the Hessisches Staatsballet, as well as a symphony concert with the Hessisches Staatsorchester.
 In 2018 he also conducted the Landesjugendorchester Rheinland-Pfalz on tour in Germany, South Africa and Botswana.
 He returned to the podium in 2019 to conduct Mark-Anthony Turnage's Anna Nicole and the revival of Britten's Peter Grimes in Wiesbaden, an orchestral concert with the Rheinische Orchesterakademie Mainz, as well as several concerts with the Münchner Symphoniker in the Gasteig and the Prinzregententheater in Munich.
-On 1 May 2022, he conducted the Wiesbaden premiere of Widmann's Babylon as the opening piece of the 2022 Internationale Maifestspiele Wiesbaden.
-A concert of the Hessisches Staatsorchester, with a program including Janáček's Glagolitic Mass in the Kurhaus is scheduled for 2022.
+On 1 May 2022, he conducted the Wiesbaden premiere of Jörg Widmann's Babylon as the opening piece of the 2022 Internationale Maifestspiele Wiesbaden, as well as the 8th Symphony Concert, with a programme including Leoš Janáček’s Glagolitic Mass.
+In 2023, he conducted the world premiere of Søren Nils Eichberg's Oryx and Crake, as well as the New Year's Concert and a revival of Puccini's Il trittico.

-Horne has performed as vocal accompanist in various concert halls in Europe, South Africa, USA and Australia, with recent recital performances at the Helsingborg Konserthus and at the Conservatoire à Rayonnement Régional d'Aubervilliers in Paris.
+During the 2023/2024 Season in Wiesbaden, he conducted a new production of Stephen Sondheim’s Follies (starring Pia Douwes) and a symphony concert with the Hessisches Staatsorchester, and during the 2024/2025 Season he conducted Mozart's Die Zauberflöte and Nikolaus Habjan's acclaimed production of Rossini's Il Barbiere di Siviglia.

+Horne was appointed Chorus Master at the Deutsche Oper am Rhein in Düsseldorf and Duisburg in August 2025.